LivingLegacyMedia/vowbound/chapter_16.md

 Cassian felt a surge of gratitude.
 "Thank you."

 "Thank me when we're not captured anymore."
 Perin tested the door, pushing experimentally.
-"These bars.
-Can you get rid of them?"

-"I can't remove them or weaken them.
-Not enough to matter."
-Cassian reached for the Coin of Heads again, focusing on Perin's cell door lock.
-"But I might be able to trade for something that would heplu  a key."

-He entered the gray space—barely, just enough to perceive the value threads.
-The lock was simple iron, worth perhaps two copper coins.
-Its value was in keeping Perin contained.
-The tumblers inside had a specific configuration.
+"So how do we get out?"

+Cassian was quiet, thinking.
+"The mortar," he said slowly.
+"Between the stones around your door frame.
+It's old.
+Crumbling."

+"So?"

+"So there are cracks.
+And in cracks, things grow."
+Cassian reached for the Coin of Seeds through the distant bond.
+"Moss.
+Lichen.
+Maybe seeds blown in from outside, dormant in the dirt.
+I can feel them—tiny, waiting."

+Torin understood first.
+"You can make them grow."

+"Fast enough to break the mortar.
+The door frame will lose its anchor.
+Then Perin can pull it free."

+"That's insane," Mira said.

+"Everything about this is insane."
+Cassian closed his eyes, entering the gray space.
+He could perceive the tiny sparks of life around Perin's door—seeds so small they were almost nothing.
+Waiting for spring that would never come in this dark hallway.
+But with enough growth energy...

-Cassian spoke carefully to the Law: "I offer this trade.
-I'll pay with my own vitality—two weeks of my natural lifespan.
-In exchange, create a key that matches this lock.
-A precise duplicate of the pattern needed to open it."
+He spoke to the Law: "I offer this trade.
+Four days of my vitality, transferred to accelerate the growth of dormant seeds and roots around this door frame.
+Fair exchange for rapid growth."

 The Law considered.
-It was a specific request, small in scope but requiring precision.
-Two weeks of life for a shaped piece of metal that matched an existing pattern.

-The exchange was inefficient—Cassian was overpaying.
-Making trades remotely, with the coins so distant, cost more than it should.
-His mind was still weary from holding the tethers, and it made every transaction harder.
+Vitality for growth—within the Coin of Seeds' domain.
+The scope was small, localized to one door frame.
+Even remotely, this was possible.

-But the Law accepted.
+The Law accepted.

-Value flowed out of Cassian—two weeks of his life, measured in heartbeats and breaths and potential moments.
-In his hand, metal began to form—drawn from the very bars of his own cell, reshaped atom by atom.
-A key materialized, warm and solid against his palm.

-It cost him dearly.
-He felt the vitality drain, felt his already fragmented mind grow hazier.
-But it worked.

-"Here."
-Cassian passed the key through the bars to Perin.
-"Try it."

-Perin took the key with shaking hands and inserted it into his lock.
-It turned smoothly.
-The cell door swung open.

-"Free the rest of us," Cassian said.
-"Quickly and quietly."
+Cassian felt four days of his life flow out through the distant bond.
+Around Perin's cell door, something stirred.

+Roots erupted from the mortar cracks.
+Not huge—these were tiny seeds, weeds and moss—but growing with such explosive force that they cracked the stone.
+Mortar crumbled.
+Dust fell.
+The iron brackets holding the door frame to the wall began to shift, pushed out by the expanding plant matter.

+"Now," Cassian gasped.
+"Pull it."

+Perin grabbed the door and yanked.
+The frame came partially free from the wall—not completely, but enough.
+The door twisted, the lock no longer aligned.
+He could squeeze through the gap.

+Perin pushed through, then used his strength to widen the gap further.
+"Give me the keys to the manacles first.
+I can't reach yours through the bars if my hands are still chained."

+Cassian focused on the guard station down the hall.
+Two guards, keys hanging on hooks.
+But he was too weak, too distant from the coins.
+He couldn't make them come.

+"We'll have to take them," Cassian said.
+"Quietly."

+Perin nodded and moved silently down the hallway, pressing against the wall.
+Cassian watched through the gray space as Perin approached the guard station.
+The carpenter moved with surprising stealth, using shadows, waiting for both guards to look away.

+One guard stood to stretch.
+Perin moved—fast, brutal, efficient.
+An arm around the throat, pressure on the carotid.
+The guard went limp in seconds.
+The second guard turned, opening his mouth, but Perin was already there.
+A knee to the gut, an elbow to the temple.
+Both guards down before either could shout.

-Perin moved to Mira's cell first, then Torin's, then Cassian's.
-The locks opened with barely a sound.
-Within moments, all four stood in the hallway, chains still binding their wrists but cells open.
+Perin grabbed the keys and ran back, unlocking first Mira's cell, then Torin's, then Cassian's.
+Within moments all four stood free, manacles removed.

-"The keys," Mira whispered.
-"We need the guard's keys to get these chains off."

-They moved quietly down the hallway.
-The guard station was around the corner—Cassian could sense it through the gray space.
-Two guards, both drowsy, near the end of their shift.

-Perin picked up a fallen piece of wood from a broken crate.
-He looked at Cassian, who nodded.

-They rounded the corner fast.

-The first guard barely had time to look up before Perin's makeshift club caught him across the temple.
-He crumpled.
-The second guard opened his mouth to shout, but Torin—moving with surprising speed—grabbed a chair and brought it down on the man's shoulders.
-The guard stumbled, and Mira finished him with a swift kick to the back of the knee, then an elbow to the head as he fell.

-Perin grabbed the key ring from the first guard's belt.
-Within seconds, they'd removed their manacles, wrists finally free.

-"Now we need to move," Cassian said.
-"Before someone checks on them."

 "The north wing," Mira said.
 "Get your coins and get out."

 They moved quickly down the hallway, trying to stay quiet.
-Torin led them—his cataloging mind providing navigation despite everything.
-Every turn, every stairwell, every landmark he'd memorized during their capture.
+Torin led them—his cataloging mind providing navigation.
+Every turn, every stairwell mapped from overheard conversations.

 Up the stairs to the second floor.
-Still quiet.
-The late hour working in their favor.
+Cassian's breathing was labored, each step harder than the last.
+The trades had cost him.
+Four days for the key.
+Two days for the guard.
+His vitality was draining.

 "North wing is this way," Torin whispered.
 "Last door on the left."

-They moved down the hallway.
-Cassian's legs burned.
-His vision blurred.
-Every step was difficult, but they were making progress.
+They turned the corner into the north hallway and froze.

+Four guards stood at the far end, clustered around a doorway.
+The laboratory door.

+"They're watching it," Mira breathed.
+"They knew—"

+"No," Torin said.
+"Standard night watch.
+They rotate two guards to the research wing.
+I heard them discussing the schedule."

+"Four guards, not two," Perin said.

+"They increased security.
+After what happened at the warehouse."
+Torin's voice remained flat.
+"Logical precaution."

-Behind them, a shout.
-Someone had found the unconscious guards.
+Behind them, a shout echoed from the first floor.
+Someone had found the unconscious guards at the guard station.

-"Run!"
-Mira hissed.

-They sprinted the last thirty feet.
-Behind them, boots thundered on the stairs.

-The door at the end of the hall was locked.

-Perin threw himself against it—once, twice.
-On the third impact, the wood splintered.
-They crashed through into the laboratory.

-Lanterns blazed.
-Tables full of instruments.
-And there, on black velvet—

-Both coins.

-Cassian lunged for them, hands outstretched.
+"We're trapped," Mira said.
+"Guards behind, guards ahead."

+Cassian's mind raced, but thinking was hard.
+The fragmentation, the vitality drain, everything was making it difficult to focus.
+Four guards ahead.
+More coming from behind.
+And he was barely standing.

+"I can't fight four guards," he said quietly.
+"Not remotely.
+Not in this condition."

+"Then we fight them the old-fashioned way."
+Perin hefted his piece of wood.
+"It's four against four."

+"You'll die," Cassian said.
+"They have swords.
+We have desperation and a broken chair leg."

+The boots were getting closer.
+They had maybe thirty seconds before guards reached the second floor.

+"Window," Torin said, pointing to a narrow window in the hallway.
+"Fire escape on the exterior wall.
+Leads to the roof."

+"And then what?"
+Mira demanded.

+"Then we improvise."
+Cassian stumbled to the window, fumbling with the latch.
+His hands were shaking.
+Behind them, guards were shouting, organizing, climbing the stairs.

+The window opened.
+Cold air rushed in.
+Outside, an iron fire ladder clung to the brick wall, leading up.

+"Go!"
+Cassian pushed Mira through first.
+Then Torin.
+Then Perin.

+He pulled himself through just as guards rounded the corner.
+One of them shouted and pointed.

+Cassian climbed, arms burning, legs barely responding.
+Up to the roof.
+The others were already there, pulling him over the edge.

+The roof was flat tar and gravel, surrounded by a low wall.
+Three stories up.
+And on the far side—

+"The laboratory window," Torin said, pointing.
+"Third window from the corner.
+That's where your coins are."

+The laboratory was on the second floor, but its north window faced a different section of roof—a lower level, maybe ten feet down from where they stood.

+"We can jump to that roof section," Mira said.
+"Then break the window and—"

+Heads appeared at the fire escape.
+Guards climbing up.

+"No time for discussion."
+Cassian ran for the edge and jumped.

+For a terrifying moment, he was airborne.
+Then he hit the lower roof hard, rolling, pain shooting through his already battered body.
+The others landed around him—Mira graceful, Torin mechanical, Perin with a pained grunt.

+The laboratory window was right there.
+Cassian could see the coins inside, resting on their cushion.

+He grabbed a loose brick from the roof's edge and hurled it through the glass.

+Cassian dove through the broken window, glass shards catching his clothes, tearing skin.
+He hit the laboratory floor hard, rolled, and came up reaching.

+There—on the black velvet cushion—both coins.

+His fingers closed around them.

 The moment his fingers touched the Coin of Heads, power flooded back like a dam breaking.
 The bond snapped taut, fully reconnected, and suddenly he was complete again.
 The gray space opened around him in full clarity.
 Value threads blazed throughout the room.

 He grabbed the Coin of Seeds with his other hand, and growth energy surged through his battered body.
-Not healing—he didn't have time for that—but potential.
-The promise that healing could happen.
-That growth could resume.
+Not healing—he didn't have time for that—but strength.
+Vitality.
+The promise that he could keep moving, keep fighting.

+The fragmentation in his mind began to clear.
+Not completely—the damage from holding twenty-seven tethers would take time to fully heal—but enough.
+He could think again.
+Plan.
+Act.

 "Finally," he breathed.

-Guards crashed through the door behind them.
+The laboratory door burst open.
+Six guards poured through, weapons drawn.

+And Cassian smiled.

+Now he had options.

 Cassian turned, both coins burning in his palms.
 Six guards filled the doorway, clubs and swords drawn.
 He entered the gray space fully, seeing them as bundles of value—their strength, their will, their consciousness.